Robert Sirota, composer

 Additional recent commissions include Sirota’s third string quartet, Wave Upon Wave for the Naumburg Foundation; Immigrant Songs for the Cathedral Church of St. John the Divine; Luminous Bodies performed by Jeffrey Kahane and yMusic at the Sarasota Music Festival; Hafez Songs for Palladium Musicum; O Blessed Holy Trinity for choir and organ, for Trinity Episcopal Church, Indianapolis; and his Cello Sonata No. 2, for Benjamin Larsen and Hyungjin Choi.
 In the past three years, Sirota has also been commissioned by the American String Quartet, Alarm Will Sound, and yMusic.
 Sirota’s arrangements of songs for Paul Simon and yMusic were performed on Simon’s farewell tour, including an appearance on The Late Show with Stephen Colbert.

 Sirota has held seminars and residencies at the Yong Siew Toh Conservatory in Singapore, University of Missouri-Kansas City, Samford University, Carnegie Mellon University, Peabody Institute, University of Cincinnati College-Conservatory of Music, University of Nebraska-Lincoln, and New World School of the Arts at Miami Dade College.
 He also created and curated Bridging the Gap, a series of concerts at National Sawdust that explore the relationships between generations of composers.

-Sirota is recorded on the Capstone, Albany, New Voice and Gasparo labels and his discography grows with an arrangement on Paul Simon’s In The Blue Light (Legacy Recordings, 2018); Elegy for a Lost World on violist Jonah Sirota’s Strong Sad (National Sawdust Tracks, 2018); his second string quartet, American Pilgrimage, on American String Quartet’s American Romantics (independently released, 2018); and Diners, on the New Hudson Saxophone Quartet’s New York Rising (ClasSax, 2019).
+Sirota is recorded on the Capstone, Albany, New Voice and Gasparo labels and his discography grows with his composition Family Portraits for cello and piano, on the Fischer Duo’s album 2020 Visions (Navona Records, 2022); an arrangement on Paul Simon’s In The Blue Light (Legacy Recordings, 2018); Elegy for a Lost World on violist Jonah Sirota’s Strong Sad (National Sawdust Tracks, 2018); his second string quartet, American Pilgrimage, on American String Quartet’s American Romantics (independently released, 2018); and Diners, on the New Hudson Saxophone Quartet’s New York Rising (ClasSax, 2019).

 Recipient of grants from the Guggenheim and Watson Foundations, the United States Information Agency, National Endowment for the Arts, Meet The Composer, and the American Music Center, Sirota’s music is published by Muzzy Ridge Music, Schott, Music Associates of New York, MorningStar, Theodore Presser, and To the Fore.